JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

-e# JavaScript Notes from Angela Yu Course + Jonas Course
+# JavaScript Notes from Angela Yu Course + Jonas Course

 ### Best Way to Plan a Project